learn-co-curriculum/phrg-puts-print-and-return-readme/README.md

 As we've just done, you'll find that we will often store return values in variables so that we can use them later.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-puts-print-and-return-readme/pulls) or [pull-request](https://github.com/learn-co-curriculum/phrg-puts-print-and-return-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Print, Puts, and Return</p>